To start add fena account-account payments to your Shopify store, just follow the instructions below.

 As Fena is a custom App, an order confirmation will be sent before the order is paid, so we recommend updating the email settings and code so the email reflects this.

-If you have never customised your emails before you can do it by copy and pasting the below codes accordingly, but if you have customised the emails then you need to edit the code line by line.
+If you have never customised your emails before you can do it by copy and pasting the below code accordingly, with one potential minor change if you chose a different app name than "Pay By Bank", but if you have customised the emails in the past then you need to edit the code line by line.
 In this case, skip Method 1 and Jump to the Method for Manual Code Customisation

 Method 1: Copy And Paste the Entire Code